 In Canada, there are no federal policies that govern the care of children with diabetes in schools.
-Education is under the jurisdiction of each province and it is up to the province or individual school boards to put in place a policy or other form of protection for children with diabetes in their school systems.
+Education is under the jurisdiction of each province.
+It is therefore up to the province or individual school boards to put in place a school policies for children with diabetes in their school systems.

 ALBERTA’S POLICIES FOR CHILDREN WITH TYPE 1 DIABETES IN SCHOOL

-Under it, the government suggests that children with type 1 diabetes should have an Individual Care Plan in place that will address both daily management and offer an emergency plan.
-These plans should be developed with collaboration between parents, the school, and health service partners.
+It suggests that children with type 1 diabetes should have an Individual Care Plan.
+The plan will address both daily management and offer an emergency plan.
+They should be developed with collaboration between parents, the school, and health service partners.
 They should be reviewed, and changed if needed, on an annual basis.

 The new guidelines for treatment of children with type 1 diabetes in Alberta further outline the roles and responsibilities of the student, parents, and the school.
 The guidelines state that “Working cooperatively with parents/guardians, school staff, healthcare professionals and community service providers is critical to a successful ICP and management of the child/student’s medical needs.”

-You can read the entire document and its recommendations here.
+You can read the entire document and its recommendations below.

 Diabetes in School: With appropriate planning, an individual with diabetes can participate in all school activities.
 Individuals with diabetes may, at times, require assistance and support from teachers and school staff.
 Individuals should be encouraged to manage their diabetes care in the school setting, to the extent that is appropriate for their maturity and experience with diabetes.
 The extent of an individual’s ability to participate in self-care tasks should be agreed upon by the parent/guardian, school personnel, health care team and student if appropriate.
 When all team members work together, concerns relating to diabetes management of the individual, family and school staff can be effectively addressed.